p-society/gc-server/README.md

 GCSB offers two primary benefits to its users.

 - Real-time score updates for various sports events.
-- Seamless integration with web and app platforms.
+- Integration with web and app platforms.
-- Utilization of Golang and SSE for efficient data transfer.
+- Utilization of Golang and WS for data transfer.
-- Secure data storage and retrieval using MongoDB and Redis.
+- Data storage and retrieval using MongoDB and Redis.

 <!--
 [Installation](#Installation)- [How it works](#Howitworks)  - [Documentation](#Documentation) - [Support](#Support) - [Contributing](#Contributing)